oroinc/documentation/backend/api/testing.rst

    "getApiBaseUrl","Returns the base URL for all REST API requests, e.g. ``http://localhost/api`` . "
    "appendEntityConfig","Appends a configuration of an entity.
 This method is helpful when you create a general functionality and need to test it for different configurations without creating a test entity for each of them.
 Please note that the configuration is restored after each test and thus, you do not need to do it manually."

 .. note:: By default, HATEOAS is disabled in functional tests, although it is enabled by default in production and API Sandbox.
 It was done to avoid cluttering up the tests with HATEOAS links.
-In case you want to enable HATEOAS for your test, use HTTP_HATEOAS server parameter, e.g. ``$this->cget(['entity' => 'products']), [],      ['HTTP_HATEOAS' => true]``.
+In case you want to enable HATEOAS for your test, use HTTP_HATEOAS server parameter, e.g., ``$this->cget(['entity' => 'products']), [], ['HTTP_HATEOAS' => true]``.

 .. _api-load-fixtures: